Inflation Accounting Meaning

 Usually, when a company operates in an inflationary or even a deflationary environment, in such cases, historical information may no longer be of relevance.
 Hence, inflation-adjusted values would go on to accurately reflect the current values.

 #1 – Current Purchasing Power

-Under this method, the monetary, as well as the non-monetary items, are separated with monetary items recording only a net gain or loss, whereas the non-monetary items will be updated into figures with a certain conversion factor that is equivalent to a certain price index
+Under this method, the monetary, as well as the non-monetary items, are separated with monetary items recording only a net gain or loss, whereas the non-monetary items will be updated into figures with a particular conversion factor that is equivalent to a certain price index.

 #2 – Current Cost Accounting

 Under this method, the value of the assets at fair market value (FMV) rather than their historical cost recorded during the purchase of the fixed assetFixed AssetFixed assets are assets that are held for the long term and are not expected to be converted into cash in a short period of time.
 Plant and machinery, land and buildings, furniture, computers, copyright, and vehicles are all examples..